 After treatment for keloids, you should keep the area clean to avoid infection.
 We will provide detailed post-treatment instructions during your consultation and before you are released after the procedure.
 We advise our patients who are treated for keloids that it is possible that the keloids will return after a period of time.

 Keloid treatment may be covered under your medical insurance.
 We will work with your insurance carrier to maximize the benefits, but you will be responsible for paying a portion of the cost or the entire cost if the treatment is not covered by the medical insurance.
 Payment must be made at the time of treatment via cash, check, major credit card or CareCredit® financing.

 Many people are comfortable with having keloids, so treatment is primarily a personal choice versus a medical necessity.
 You should, though, have the growth on your skin evaluated by a board-certified dermatologist to ensure that it is not a more significant medical issue, such as skin cancer.
 Once Dr. Hicks-Graham accurately diagnoses the growth as a keloid, she will recommend treatments that will reduce the size of the keloid.

 Skin growths are caused by several medical conditions, some of which are purely cosmetic concerns, such as keloids.
 Contact us to schedule a consultation with board-certified dermatologist Dr. Shari Hicks-Graham to have your skin growth evaluated and learn about our keloid treatments.If you have a prominent scar that is raised and discolored or any other type of skin growth, our board-certified dermatologist, Dr. Shari Hicks-Graham will let you know if it is a keloid or other type of growth.
-We offer several keloid treatment options for people in the Columbus and Upper Arlington area.
+We offer several keloid treatment options for people in the Greater Columbus area.